johan162/asus_cfwall/README.md

 ## SUMMARY

 This is a set of scripts to block access to an Asus router on country level.
 This is accomplished by using iptable rules.
-All countries other than those specified ina  white list are blocked.
+All countries other than those specified in a white list are blocked.
+This adds an extra layer of protection from script-kiddies since most home router installations are used within a single country.

 ## DESCRIPTION